nictrix/webapp_worker/README.markdown

 ## Roadmap

-- Provide a DSL to allow for on the fly jobs to run
 - Start creating tests
 - Use the mailto attribute in application to actually do something
 - Start having the webapp worker registering to a central point or do UDP mutlicasting to find each other.